SemiDoge/personal_finance/README.md

     * Categorizations can be defined in categorizer.yaml file
   * Monthly money in, out, and net
   * Current and previous quarter money out

+## Prerequisites

+* Python3
+* pip

+## Getting Started

+* Clone the repository.
+* Enter the cloned repo.
+* Run: `python -m venv .venv` to create a virtual environment.
+* Run: `pip install -r ./requirements.txt` to install the requirements.

+The application is now ready to use!

 ## Use